To borrow a phrase often used in aviation - it's a team game.

 Similar to the way check-in desks operate, the airline you're flying with will have a contract with a handling agent who operate on their behalf.

-If you've got any questions about your baggage your best bet is to get in touch with your airline and they'll be able to help you out.
+If you've got any questions about your baggage your best bet is to get in touch with your airline's appointed handling agent and they'll be able to help you out.

 Hopping on a bus or tram, or catching a taxi, as part of your journey to and from the airport?
 Or would you rather hire a vehicle from Avis, Enterprise, Europcar, Hertz or Sixt based in our Car Rental Building a five minute walk from the terminal?